AaqibAhamed/AaqibAhamed/README.md

 ### Hi there 👋

-- 🔭 I'm Aaqib.I love to Code and learn new technologies.My vision is help people to make their life better by providing better softwares.
+- 🔭 I'm Aaqib.I love to Code and learn new technologies.My vision is help people to make their life better by providing better softwares..
-      # Former Trainee Software Engineer at BoardPAC: https://www.boardpac.co/srilanka/
+        # former Trainee Software Engineer at BoardPAC: https://www.boardpac.co/srilanka

 - 👯 I’m looking to collaborate on Open Source Projects.Also you can find..
      # my open source contributions here: https://github.com/AaqibAhamed